logo

 On August 10, 2024, a 12-foot oarfish was discovered near La Jolla Cove.
 Unfortunately, the fish was already dead when it was found.

-Since oarfish usually stay in deep waters, their appearance near the surface often indicates they are sick or disoriented.
+Since oarfish usually reside in deep waters, their appearance near the surface often indicates that they are sick or disoriented.
 The sighting of this oarfish is especially notable because it is one of fewer than 20 documented instances of such fish appearing along California's coast in over a century.

 The discovery of this oarfish involved several organizations.
 Local lifeguards and teams from the NOAA Fisheries Service and the California Sea Grant helped transport the fish to a NOAA facility.